weel/android-video-calling/README.md

     }
 ```

-Here's a look at how your now completed app should look:

-That's all for our Video Call tutorial!
-Any questions you may have you can contact us via Twitter @SinchDev or dev@sinch.com on email.
+That's all for now folks!
+As you know, we're happy to continue talking to you on Twitter @SinchDev or email dev@sinch.com.